rescoot/sunshine/README.md

 - User management with owner/user roles
 - API with token-based authentication
 - Admin dashboard with debugging tools
+- Remote scooter control (lock, unlock, blinkers, honk, seatbox, etc.)
+- Achievements system with various challenges and rewards
+- Leaderboards with user rankings and statistics
+- Two-factor authentication (2FA) for enhanced security
+- Internationalization/localization support

 ## Requirements

 - Ruby 3.2 or higher
-- Redis 7.0 or higher
+- Redis 7.0 or higher (for caching, background jobs, and real-time updates)
-- Mosquitto MQTT broker with authentication
+- Mosquitto MQTT broker with authentication (for scooter communication)

 ## Development Setup